-In addition, as a practical matter I cannot hope to be a private tutor to each student.
-I am more than happy to explore the many other issues that confront you (future career opportunities, questions about legal philosophy, or about the meaning of tort law, or about the meaning of life).
-But if you want me to explain the difference between negligence per se and res ipsa loquitur, or the different kinds of wrongful death statutes, I am afraid I must decline.
-Instead, I will have a one-hour session each week,

-.
-If you have questions that you want answered, but you don't feel they warrant the time of the entire class, please come to that session and ask me then.
+philosophy, or about the meaning of tort law, or about the meaning of life).
+But if you ask me to explain the difference between negligence per se and res ipsa loquitur, or how a survival action differs from a wrongful death statute, I am afraid I must decline.
+Instead, I will have a one-hour session every other week, Wednesdays from 2-3, in Room 265.
+If you have questions that you want answered, but you are hesitant about taking up the time of the entire class by asking it at the beginning of class, please come to that session and ask me then.

 (5) If it is not an emergency, please call me (313-3767) or catch me after class to set an appointment.
-If it is truly an emergency and after hours, my number is listed in the phone book.
+If it is truly an emergency and after hours, email works as well as any other method to track me down.
 Since I have many students and many advisees, if you simply knock on my door there is a substantial chance that someone else will be there.
 If you set an appointment in advance you can get a reservation and minimize the chance that you will have to wait.